totemcaf/gollections/README.md

 [![go.dev reference](https://img.shields.io/badge/go.dev-reference-007d9c?logo=go&logoColor=white&style=flat-square)](https://pkg.go.dev/mod/github.com/totemcaf/gollections)

-Gollections is a small library with helper functions to handle common collections.
+Gollections is a small library with helper functions to handle common collections in a type safe manner.

-It uses the new generics support in GO that allows to create generic functions.
+It uses the new generics support in GO that allows to create generic functions let the compiler check the use of the correct types.

 # Requirements